ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### Bounds on Send or Receive Rate

 Name:
-: maxSendRate / maxRecvRate
+: minSendRate / minRecvRate / maxSendRate / maxRecvRate

 Type:
-: Numeric (with special value `Unlimited`) / Numeric (with special value `Unlimited`)
+: Numeric (with special value `Unlimited`) / Numeric (with special value `Unlimited`) / Numeric (with special value `Unlimited`) / Numeric (with special value `Unlimited`)

 Default:
-: Unlimited / Unlimited
+: Unlimited / Unlimited / Unlimited / Unlimited

-This property specifies an upper-bound rate that a transfer is not expected to exceed (even if flow control and congestion control allow higher rates), and/or a lower-bound rate below which the application does not deem a will be useful.
+This property specifies an upper-bound rate that a transfer is not expected to exceed (even if flow control and congestion control allow higher rates), and/or a lower-bound rate below which the application does not deem it will be useful.
 These are specified in bits per second.
 The special value `Unlimited` indicates that no bound is specified.

 ### Read-only Connection Properties {#read-only-conn-prop}